 This palace was chosen as the official venue for regular political ceremonies and reception from other kings and officials.
 Today, a part of the palace is dedicated to preserving and displaying works of the Isfahan city and its old photographs, known as the Chehel Sotoun Museum.
-This beautiful mansion is made up of different parts and attracts lots of tourists every year to visit iran.
+This beautiful mansion is made up of different parts and attracts lots of tourists every year to visit Iran.

-Why this building named Chehel Sotoun?
+Why is this building named Chehel Sotoun?

-Of course another reason for this is the role of the number 40 in Persian literature, which indicates that it is large and plentiful, such as another Persian phrase that includes this issue.
+Of course, another reason for this is the role of the number 40 in Persian literature, which indicates that it is large and plentiful, such as another Persian phrase that includes this issue.

 Chehel Sotoun garden

-Chehel Sotoun garden has three entrances, located in the east side of it.
+Chehel Sotoun garden has three entrances, located on the east side of it.
 By entering the garden from its main entrance, after a short distance, there will be a large pool in front of the mansion and then the main building.
 The main axis of the garden shows the direction of movement with the help of trees on both sides towards the main palace.
 This garden has a very small slope that helps to flow into the stream.

-40 pillar palace is separated by walls from their surroundings in city, and today its connection with other urban elements is very limited.
+40 pillar palace is separated by walls from their surroundings in the city, and today its connection with other urban elements is very limited.
 The connection between the major urban elements of Naqsh-e Jahan square or other public historical buildings, which is a symbol of the urban structure; this inner connection was created with the help of intermediate indoor interiors such as entrances and attachments.

 Chehel Sotoun Museum

 Chehel Sotoun Museum is also named after this palace, is famous among the people.
-This museum is a place to preserve the collection of works of Chehel Sotoun Palace and other objects, books and manuscripts from Isfahan.
+This museum is a place to preserve the collection of works of Chehel Sotoun Palace and other objects, books, and manuscripts from Isfahan.
 These collections are a unique example of Iranian art.

 Chehel Sotoun History